 It is a more strict measure of a company’s liquidity than the current ratio.
 Its calculation is almost the same as the current ratio, except we do not consider inventories and prepaid expenses.
-This is because converting stocks into cash may take some time and that a company can’t use prepaid expenses to pay its current liabilities.
+This is because converting stocks into cash may take some time, and a company can’t use prepaid expenses to pay its current liabilities.

 Acid Test Ratio or Quick Ratio – Formula

-Following is the formula for calculating the quick ratio
+Following is the formula for calculating the quick ratio:

 = (Cash and Cash Equivalent + Marketable Securities + Accounts Receivable) / Current Liabilities

 Note: Bank overdraft and cash credit are usually excluded from current liabilities.

 All these items are available on the company’s balance sheet.

 Here, cash and cash equivalents are the cash lying with the company and the balance in the savings accounts, T-bills, and a term deposit with a maturity of fewer than three months.